fmoliveira/dotfiles/README.md

 This includes:

-- Downloading public GitHub GPG key, importing it, and prompting to trust it
 - Accepting a command line argument to the folder where the GPG keys can be found (always keep your private keys away from the repository!!!)
 - Importing and prompting to trust my GPG keys
 - Configuring Git to always sign my commits with my default GPG key